 Prerequisite: SPAN 104 or permission of the department chair.
-(As needed/3 credits) Study of the basic phonological structure of Spanish.
+(Course is offered as needed/3 credits) Study of the basic phonological structure of Spanish.
 Corrective drills in pronunciation, rhythm and intonation.
 Practice in the oral interpretation of Spanish prose, poetry and drama.
 Regional accents and other aspects of the spoken language.